 However, not every salad or fruit is suitable for the stomach of the guinea pig.
 Let’s find out if lamb’s lettuce is good food for the cavy.

 Can guinea pigs eat lamb’s lettuce?
-Yes, guinea pigs can eat lamb’s lettuce, but only in moderation.
-This type of lettuce contains calcium, which is a mineral for healthy bones – but it is a health risk for the guinea pig when consumed in excess.
-Lamb’s lettuce belongs in the group of veggies that are eaten in moderation, such as spinach, parsley, carrot tops, leaves of dandelion, as well as kale.
-The calcium content in this lettuce (and the other mentioned veggies) can cause both gastric and renal complications; the guinea pig will urinate often, the urinary infections will be more frequent and can even lead to cystitis along bladder stones.
-Luckily, this lettuce is safe when fed to cavies in moderation.
+Guinea pigs can eat lamb’s lettuce, but only in moderation.
+This type of lettuce contains calcium, which is a mineral for healthy bones.
+However, it is a health risk for the guinea pig when consumed in excess.
+The calcium content in this lettuce can cause both gastric and renal complications, urinary infections that can lead to cystitis along bladder stones.

-One of the benefits of lamb’s lettuce is that it has healing properties; it cleanses the blood, regulates the bowel movements, prevents from infections and it even prevents from springtime fatigue.
+One of the benefits of lamb’s lettuce is that it has healing properties.
+It cleanses the blood, and regulates the bowel movements, Also, it can prevents them from infections and springtime fatigue.

 Nutrition Facts of Lamb’s Lettuce

 Here are the nutrients listed for a serving of 100 g (3 oz) lamb’s lettuce:

 - Total of 21 calories- It means it’s not fattening.

 - 4 g fat – This low amount of fat will not damage the blood vessels.